 When you first start writing a blog, the ideas come from everywhere and they seem endless.
 After all, you’re (hopefully) writing about something you know and love, something that is dear to your heart.

-But what happens after that initial burst of writing frenzy, when the ideas dry up and you're faced with a blank screen?
+But what happens after that initial burst of writing frenzy when the ideas dry up and you face a blank screen?

 #1.
 Google Alerts.
 If you choose only one of these methods, then without a doubt this is the one to pick.
 Whatever your niche is, pick your best keywords, go to Google Alerts, and ask it to send you the best stories every day.
 Then use these as inspiration and research in writing your own blog entries.

 #2.
 Read your competitors.
 You never want to copy them, but you will find plenty of ideas simply by reading their blogs.